NethServer/docs/administrator-manual/en/subscription.rst

 Detailed info available: https://my.nethserver.com

 Activating a subscription will enable the stable YUM repositories, but will disable any other repositories you may have added.
-You can re-enable any other repositories by editing :file:`/etc/nethserver/eorepo.conf`, but |product| will accept no responsibility for contents of those repositories.
+You can re-enable any other repositories by creating a template-custom for :file:`/etc/nethserver/eorepo.conf`, but |product| will accept no responsibility for contents of those repositories.

 Register an installation